sdilts/cl-bindgen/README.md

   `pkg-config --cflags`
 + `pointer_expansion` (experimental): Used to provide either a regex or a list of pointer types to expand or not expand in the output.
++ `make-inline` (experimental): Used to provide either a regex or a list of names matching functions that should be declared `inline`.
+Uses the same yml keys as `ponter-expansion`.

 To see example batch files, look in the